Developer Guide

 collect e/

-Expected: Emails of all the contacts in the list are collected, separated by;
+Expected: Emails of all the contacts in the list are collected, separated by;.
+The result is shown in the status message. -

 Test case: